ched-dev/directus-init/extension_docs/endpoints/endpoints.md

 # Extensions: Endpoints

 Endpoints are basically passed as middleware to ExpressJS under the hood.
-You should be familiar enough with ExpressJS to use the `router`, `req` and `res`.
+You should be familiar enough with ExpressJS to use the `router`, `req` and `res` APIs.

 ## `req` properties